 Search

 When Donald and Charlotte Molesworth first arrived at their small Kent cottage more than three decades ago, there was a derelict house and an almost totally blank canvas.
-The plot was on the edge of an estate that once belonged to “Cherry” Ingram, the great Victorian plant hunter.
-It had also once been the estate’s kitchen garden; it may have looked like a wasteland but it was one with fertile soil, that had been improved over centuries.
+The plot had once been the kitchen garden of an estate that belonged to “Cherry” Ingram, the great Victorian plant hunter.
+It may have looked like a wasteland, but it was one with fertile soil that had been improved over centuries.

-What the couple have created since then is nothing short of extraordinary, a flourishing garden that centers around Charlotte’s awe-inspiring topiary and a cluster of small buildings (including a holiday cottage to rent) in the beautiful Kent landscape.
-On a rainy day we joined Charlotte for a tour:
+What the couple have created since then is nothing short of extraordinary: a flourishing garden that centers around Charlotte’s awe-inspiring topiary and a cluster of small buildings (including a holiday cottage to rent) in the beautiful Kent landscape.
+On a rainy day we joined Charlotte for a tour of Balmoral Cottage:

 Photography by Clare Coulson for Gardenista.